Denis Shapovalov: 2018: Top 30 debut

-2019: First ATP title, first Masters final, Davis Cup final, top 15 debut
+2019: First ATP title, ATP 1000 final

 Shapovalov began his 2019 season at the Auckland Open, where seeded seventh, he was defeated by João Sousa in three sets.
 At the Australian Open, he defeated Pablo Andújar and Taro Daniel before being stopped in four sets by six-time and eventual champion Novak Djokovic in their first singles match.
-His next tournament saw him out in straight sets to Pierre-Hughes Herbert in the quarterfinals.
-He was also knocked out in the quarterfinals of the Rotterdam Open, but was able to defeat perennial Top-10 player Tomáš Berdych before being defeated by former champion Stan Wawrinka.
+His next tournament saw him out in straight sets to Pierre-Hughes Herbert in the quarter-finals.
+He was also knocked out in the quarter-finals of the Rotterdam Open, but was able to defeat perennial Top-10 player Tomáš Berdych before being defeated by former champion Stan Wawrinka.
 After a dismal opening loss to Mikhail Kukushkin in the Open 13, Shapovalov turned his attention to Indian Wells.
 He defeated former U.S. Open champion Marin Čilić before being stopped by Hubert Hurkacz in the Round of 16.
-His Miami Open campaign was more fruitful as he was able to defeat fellow NextGen players Stefanos Tsitsipas and Frances Tiafoe on the way to the semifinals.
-Although he and fellow Canadian Félix Auger-Aliassime were semifinalists and had a chance to face off in the finals, both were defeated by veteran champions; Auger-Aliassime by defending champion John Isner, and Shapovalov by eventual champion Roger Federer in their first singles match.
+His Miami Open campaign was more fruitful as he was able to defeat fellow NextGen players Stefanos Tsitsipas and Frances Tiafoe on the way to the semi-finals.
+Although he and fellow Canadian Félix Auger-Aliassime were semi-finalists and had a chance to face off in the finals, both were defeated by veteran champions; Auger-Aliassime by defending champion John Isner, and Shapovalov by eventual champion Roger Federer in their first singles match.
 This propelled him for the first time to Top 20 in the world.
 On 20 October 2019, Shapovalov won his first ATP title at the Stockholm Open, defeating Filip Krajinović in straight sets.
-At the Paris Masters, the tour's final tournament of the year, Shapovalov secured a top 20 year-end finish after beating Gilles Simon, Fabio Fognini, Alexander Zverev, and Gaël Monfils to reach the semifinals.
+At the Paris Masters, the tour's final tournament of the year, Shapovalov secured a top 20 year-end finish after beating Gilles Simon, Fabio Fognini, Alexander Zverev, and Gaël Monfils to reach the semi-finals.
 There, due to a last-minute retirement from Rafael Nadal, he reached his first Masters 1000 final, where he lost to Novak Djokovic in straight sets.
 He finished the season at a career-high ranking of number 15.